Vinyl Car and Truck Lettering

 What is cut vinyl or vinyl lettering?

-Vinyl lettering is cut from a colored sheet of self-adhesive 2-mil vinyl and displays letters, numbers, and graphics.
-It is made up of individual letters that are cut to the exact shape and then pre-spaced and placed onto transfer masking tape.
+Vinyl lettering is made up of individual letters, numbers, or graphics that are cut to the exact shape and then pre-spaced and placed onto transfer masking tape.
 This structure allows for a seamless application onto the desired surface.

 Will all my individual letters or design elements be placed on the same sheet of transfer tape?